 - used to administer or monitor compliance with the Commonwealth legislation e.g. Education Services for Overseas Students Act 2000, Migration Act 1958; and

-- disclosed by the Australian Government Department of Education and Training to other Australian Government entities (including, but not limited to ASQA and TEQSA), education institutions and publically.
-The Australian Government Department of Education and Training will share individual agents’ performance publically as aggregated data (but will not identify agent – provider relationships).
+- disclosed by the Australian Government Department of Education to other Australian Government entities (including, but not limited to ASQA and TEQSA), education institutions and publically.
+The Australian Government Department of Education will share individual agents’ performance publically as aggregated data (but will not identify agent – provider relationships).
 Agent-provider relationships will only be identified when data is shared with education providers and other Australian Government entities.

 If you agree with above Obligations and Responsibilities and keen to work with Imperial, please fill the below application form and return with all supporting documents for consideration by Imperial Management